How to Protect Yourself Against an Active Shooter

 Keep Helpful Items Available

 Some items like door stoppers, pepper spray, concealed weapon and other tools can come in handy in this scary scene.
 They help with blockading, self-defense, and distractions.
-If you have a family to protect, remember that even their home needs to be safe.
+If you have a family to protect, remember that even your home needs to be safe.
 So, be mindful about where you keep the more dangerous items.
+Additionally, keeping a trauma kit for gunshot wounds in your EDC bag, while a scary thought, could come in handy.
+And for schools and other establishments, keeping gunshot wound trauma kits in multiple places could save lives if those locations are targeted.

-Mass shootings have become regularly recurring incidents.
-Do not wait to experience a situation before taking precautions.
-Preparedness is key.
-Safety is intentional; therefore, you must take responsibility and be actively involved in keeping yourself and your family safe.
+While shooting deaths have always been around, mass shootings have become regularly recurring incidents and have only been increasing.
+Do not wait to experience this disastrous situation before taking precautions.
+Preparedness is always key in a survival scenario.
+Safety is intentional not luck; therefore, you must take responsibility and be actively involved in keeping yourself and your family safe.